H. Beam Piper's Other Works

 Besides his Terro-human Future History and Paratime yarns, Piper also published other novels, stories and non-fiction pieces that were not part of either of these settings.
 Among these other works were his mystery novel Murder in the Gunroom (1953) and seven short stories including the linked "Hartley" yarns "Time and Time Again" (1947), "The Mercenaries" (1950) and "Day of the Moron (1951).
 Piper also collaborated on four science-fiction yarns with his friend John J. McGuire: Null‑ABC (1953), "The Return" (1954), Lone Star Planet (1957) and "Hunter Patrol" (1959).
 Most of the stories have been collected in The Worlds of H. Beam Piper, edited by John F. Carr ("The Return" appears in Empire, also edited by Carr).

-A comprehensive list by date of publication of Beam's non-Terro-human Future History and non-Paratime stories and novels and other, non-fiction work, including republishings and reprintings, from Piper's first published yarn "Time and Time Again," which appeared in Astounding Science Fiction, April 1947, through First Cycle, an unfinished manuscript completed by Michael Kurland and published posthumously in 1982.
+A comprehensive list, by date of publication (including republishings and reprints), of Beam's other stories and novels — beyond his Terro-human Future History and Paratime yarns — and other, non-fiction work, from his first published yarn "Time and Time Again," which appeared in Astounding Science Fiction, April 1947, through First Cycle, an unfinished Piper manuscript completed posthumously by Michael Kurland and published by Ace in 1982.

-A gallery of cover and interior illustrations from non-Terro-human Future History and non-Paratime stories and novels, including republishings and reprintings, beginning with Vincent Napoli's interior illustrations for "Time and Time Again," published in Astounding Science Fiction, April 1947, and Hubert Rogers's cover illustration for "Day of the Moron," published in Astounding Science Fiction, September 1951.
+A gallery of cover and interior illustrations for Beam's other stories and novels, beginning with Vincent Napoli's interior illustrations for "Time and Time Again," published in Astounding Science Fiction, April 1947, and Hubert Rogers's cover illustration for "Day of the Moron," published in Astounding Science Fiction, September 1951.

 [*] As it turned out, Mosby was played by Jack Ging in Disney's 1967 adaptation.

-©1999 - 2023 by Zarthani.net.
+©1999 - 2025 by David Johnson.
 The contents of this Web site are for personal, non-commercial use only.
-Any use of copyrighted material or trademarks anywhere on this site and its files should not be viewed as a challenge to those copyrights or trademarks.
-In addition, any material displayed on or served by this site cannot be republished or distributed without explicit consent from Zarthani.net.
+Any use of copyrighted material or trademarks anywhere on this site and its files is not intended to be — and should not be viewed as — a challenge to those copyrights or trademarks.
+In addition, any material displayed on or served by this site should not be republished or distributed without explicit consent from Zarthani.net.